🇺🇾 Uruguay digital nomad visa

 - Family: Spouse and dependent children may be included on the same application.

-- Renewability: Yes — extensions are typically available before the visa expires.
+- Renewability: Yes, extensions are typically available before the visa expires.

-Who Qualifies and How Much Dough Do You Need?
+Who Qualifies and How Much Do You Need to Show?

-The Paper Chase and How Long It Actually Takes
+The Paper Chase and How Long It Really Takes

-Is Uruguay Provisional Residence Worth Your Time?
+Is Uruguay Provisional Residence Worth the Effort?